Y0-L0/helm-snoop/docs/RESEARCH.md

 # Survey: Existing Tools and Approaches

 This document catalogs existing projects and discussions related to detecting unused/undefined Helm values and drift between values.yaml / schema and templates.
-Each entry notes how it differs from this project’s planned static analyzer.
+Each entry notes how it differs from this project’s planned static analysis.

 ## Tools and Plugins

 - helm-unused-values (Go, AST parse)
   - Parses templates with text/template/parse and collects direct `.Values.*` field accesses at top level.
 No recursive traversal into `if/with/range`, no include/define graph, no functions (index/dig), no variable aliasing, no schema integration.
-  - Differs: Our analyzer walks the full AST (all branches), recognizes function forms, tracks variables/scopes, integrates schema (enums/closed objects), and supports strict mode.
+  - Differs: `helm-snoop` walks the full AST (all branches), recognizes function forms, tracks variables/scopes, integrates schema (enums/closed objects), and supports strict mode.

 - helm-dirty-values (Python, Helm plugin)
   - Flattens values files and regex-scans templates for `Values.<key>` references; groups unused keys by source file.
 No AST, no dynamic function handling, no schema awareness.